-Whether you’ve never traded before, just starting your journey, or are experienced in the world of online trading, it’s important to learn from the past.
+Whether you’ve never traded before, just started your journey, or are experienced in the world of online trading, it’s important to learn from the past.
 The old saying “Learn from your mistakes” is applicable to all facets of life and trading is no exception.
-Traders should also try to learn from theirs or others (less costly) mistakes to avoid making them in the future.
+Traders should also try to learn from their or others’ (less costly) mistakes to avoid making them in the future.
 Regardless of how much you study or think you’re prepared, the unfortunate reality is that you’ll make a few mistakes along the way.
 We’re sharing some of the most common mistakes we see new traders making to help you minimize making them yourself in the future.

 Not Cutting Your Losses